verdaux/BookNotes/Phrases/Cool phrases 14.md

 - [ ] Pre-galouti timeline and post
 - [ ] A veteran of losing socks
 - [ ] Delicious life
+- [ ] an escalating war against the human body